Mienjung97/Books-and-Giggles/README.md

 ## Deployment To Heroku

 The project was deployed to [Heroku](https://www.heroku.com).
 Given that this is the fifth project to deploy, I will not go over the steps on creating a project in detail, since the steps have been the same as for all django projects.

-For information on how to create a project, go to the readme of my [PP4](https://github.com/Mienjung97/PROject-GOLFblog).
+<details><summary><b>Deployment</b></summary>

 To create a project, these are the steps: